-The connection to the recorder is terminated at the RJ45 connector located as shown in figure 2.2.1a.
+The connection to the recorder is terminated at the RJ45 connector located as shown in figures 2.2.1a, 2.2.1b).
 The other end of the cable may be terminated, for example, at a hub, a dial-up router or a PC, and it is up to the user to obtain a suitable cable (normally available from a computer supplier or electronic component distributor.)